-Lead Agency: Engineer Supporting Agencies: Dam Manager, NJDEP Bureau of Dam Safety, County Engine er Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Wea ☐Severe Winte ☐Wildfire Description of the Problem: The following dams are located in the municipality and have been found to have either a performance or unsatisfactory safety rating based on their most recent inspections: Holiday Pond Dam (poor) Steenykill Lake Dam (poor) Kulp Lake Dam (poor) Sawmill Pond Dam (poor) Fountain House Dam (poor) Dams with poor or unsatisfactory safety ratings have deficiencies that could potentially mal dam failure more likely to occur or the consequences of dam failure more significant.
+Lead Agency: Engineer Supporting Agencies: Dam Manager, NJDEP Bureau of Dam Safety, County Engineer Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Wea ☐Severe Winte ☐Wildfire Description of the Problem: The following dams are located in the municipality and have been found to have either a poor or unsatisfactory safety rating based on their most recent inspections: Holiday Pond Dam (poor) Steenykill Lake Dam (poor) Kulp Lake Dam (poor) Sawmill Pond Dam (poor) Fountain House Dam (poor) Dams with poor or unsatisfactory safety ratings have deficiencies that could potentially make dam failure more likely to occur or the consequences of dam failure more significant.
 Description of the Solution: The municipal engineer will work with dam managers, the NJDEP Bureau of Dam Safety, and the County Engineer to review the most recent inspections of dams in the municipality that have resulted in a poor or unsatisfactory safety rating, identify the deficiencies, determine the necessary repairs and improvements necessary to address the deficiencies, identify available funding sources for the identified repairs/improvements, and implement the cost-effective repairs/improvements.
-Estimated Cost: Low for initial assessment of options, TBD for total cost based on mitigation actions selected Potential Funding Sources: HMGP, BRIC, FMA, NJDEP, A nnual Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3 Benefits: Dam failure will be avoided, wh downstream.
-Certain safety rec for further mitigation projects. to people and property allow for funding to be received Impact on Socially Vulnerable Populations: The most vulnerable population to receive notifications of dam allows those communities to re those areas. failure or evacua ate when notified Impact on Future Development: Future development downstrea am of dams will a also be protecte d from dam failure.
-Impact on Critical Facilities/Lifelines: Critical roads and utilities will b dam releases. e protected fron n potential dama age or loss from unintended Impact on Capabilities: Not applicable Climate Change Considerations: Climate change is resulting in a the form of heavy rainfall event and severity of rainfall events t increases. ts.
-Consideration n should be take en for increases in frequency Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure I ems Protection (NSP) nd Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) ☑Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation
+Estimated Cost: Low for initial assessment of options, TBD for total cost based on mitigation actions selected Potential Funding Sources: NJDEP, Annual Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3 Benefits: Dam failure will be avoided, which will reduce the risk of harm to people and property downstream.
+Certain safety requirements will be met that can allow for funding to be received for further mitigation projects.
+Impact on Socially Vulnerable Populations: The most vulnerable populations may live directly downstream of the dam and lack the ability to receive notifications of dam failure or evacuate when notified.
+Preventing dam failure allows those communities to remain intact and reduces the risk of loss of life and property in those areas.
+Impact on Future Development: Future development downstream of dams will also be protected from dam failure.
+Impact on Critical Facilities/Lifelines: Critical roads and utilities will be protected from potential damage or loss from unintended dam releases.
+Impact on Capabilities: Not applicable Climate Change Considerations: Climate change is resulting in an increase to annual precipitation.
+Much of this increase is in the form of heavy rainfall events.
+Consideration should be taken for increases in frequency and severity of rainfall events to ensure that the dam is designed to withstand these increases.
+Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) ☑ Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation

-No Action Risk of dam failure remains or increases over time Work without County Engineer involvemer Improvements made but may lack appropriate support from County, including data and potential funding access Remove all dams Without proper analysis, dam removal may increase flooding risk
+No Action Risk of dam failure remains or increases over time Work without County Engineer involvement Improvements made but may lack appropriate support from County, including data and potential funding access Remove all dams Without proper analysis, dam removal may increase flooding risk